-The Gosling Foundation will consider unsolicited proposals that are innovative and strategic in nature and have the potential to significantly impact the areas of its interest, protection of lands of ecological value and environmental education with an emphasis on nature awareness and appreciation.
+The Gosling Foundation will consider unsolicited proposals that are innovative, strategic in nature and have the potential to significantly impact areas of interest such as protection of lands of ecological value and environmental education with an emphasis on nature awareness and appreciation.
 One page proposals can be directed to the Foundation’s Project Consultant.
 Please include:

 Electronic copies of your last annual report are also beneficial.